adoerzbach/covid19simulation/README.md

 The examples included have parameters defined for a simulation of switzerland and the simulation for the wuhan out break of covid 19 with 2 groups of people defined, the index 0 is for people with high risk of dieing, the index 1, for poeple with low risk of dieing.

+### First Results

+The simulation done with the simulation starting date 23/03/2020 and the paramters defined on 27/03/2020 seem to reproduce the accurate number of deaths and cases up to 01/04/2020.